WHY THIS MATTERS

 We’ve always preserved a culture of singing together for fun and fellowship.

-In 2019, our estimated 3,265 communities in the U.S. alone—choruses, quartets, Very Large Quartets (VLQs), school groups, and casual meet-ups—brought together more than 54,000 people to sing barbershop.
+In 2021, our estimated 3,265 communities in the U.S. alone—choruses, quartets, Very Large Quartets (VLQs), school groups, and casual meet-ups—experienced a 52% increase with in-person singing from the previous year!

 WE NURTURE THE ENVIRONMENT FOR SUCCESS, AND PROVIDE TOOLS TO MAKE IT POSSIBLE

-- The Healthy Chapter Initiative delivers thousands of hours of training and facilitation in leading the business of a barbershop group.
+- Harmony University delivers thousands of hours of training and facilitation in leading the business of a barbershop group.

 - Business services such as insurance, performance licensing and copyright clearance, finance and incorporation, are all accessible via BHS training materials and subject matter experts on staff.

 - We place top performers in highly visible media to expand broad awareness and positive impressions of barbershop music and performance -- and instill pride in our singers and fans.